Trogir, Croatia. Camilla Ferrari for Lonely Planet

 12. Brač Island

-Planning tip: Stop in at the Olive Oil Museum in Škrip to learn about Brač’s history of production.
+Planning tip: Stop at the Olive Oil Museum in Škrip to learn about Brač’s history of production.

 13. Zadar

 At nightfall, the northwest corner of the old town is the stage for Zadar’s celebrated sunsets.
 The spectacle is set to the ethereal sounds of the Sea Organ, a quirky installation of 35 pipes hidden under stone steps that use the wind to create music.
-A few feet away is the Sun Salutation, a circular surface of solar panels that transforms into a colorful light show at night.
+A few steps away is the Sun Salutation, a circular surface of solar panels that transforms into a colorful light show at night.

 14. Cres

 Wild, rugged and unspoiled, Cres has an off-the-beaten-track vibe.
 Cres Town is a busy port town with pastel-colored facades, while the quiet fishing village of Valun is bookended by immaculate pebble beaches.
-A hiking path from here heads upwards to Lubenice, a hamlet of stone houses perched on the edge of a 378m-high (1240ft) sea-facing cliff.
+A hiking path from here heads upward to Lubenice, a hamlet of stone houses perched on the edge of a 378m-high sea-facing cliff.

 15. Krka National Park